 Click share is the clicks you've received on the Search Network divided by the estimated maximum number of clicks that you could have received.

 To understand the value of click share, you can compare it to the results you see for impression share.
 While impression share tells you about your share of eligible impressions, click share tells you the share of clicks you could get for the eligible impressions.
 But, when your impression share may be high, even 100%, you may still only receive a small number of clicks.
 You can use click share to understand how close you are to receiving the maximum number of possible clicks.

 How it works

-Similar to impression share, our system analyzes the ad auctions over the course of the day and includes all auctions that your ad showed in or your ad was competitive in.
+Similar to impression share, AdWords analyzes the ad auctions over the course of the day and includes all auctions that your ad showed in or your ad was competitive to show in.

 Keep in mind